anubhavkumaar/personal-website/README.md

 - **Next.js:** For building the front-end and rendering React components on the server-side.
 - **Express.js:** For handling back-end routing and APIs.
 - **Docker:** For containerizing the application to ensure consistency across different environments.
-- **Oracle Cloud:** For hosting the application, providing scalability and reliability.
+- **GitHub Pages:** For hosting the application, providing scalability and reliability.
 - **GitHub Actions:** For implementing the CI/CD pipeline, automating the build, test, and deployment processes.

 ## Installation